cngish98/LLM-anthropomorphization/README.md

 There is a rudimentary rule-based baseline model and a fine-tuned BERT-based model.
 While the code for the model is included in the package, it is likely you will need additional compute to run the modeling.
 The colab notebook is included to run the model in Google Colab.

+You can download the [llm_anthro_detection model](https://huggingface.co/jc-cl-cg/llm_anthro_detection) from Hugging Face

 ## Development